 Selly Manor is located on the corner of Maple and Sycamore Roads, alongside Bournville Village Green.
 The entrance gate is on Maple Road.

 This event is part of Bournville Heritage Open Day.
 Many other historic sites in the wider Bournville area open their doors on Sat 9 Sept.
 For a full list of events in Bournville, click here.

 Organised by Selly Manor Museum and Bournville Village Trust

 Date & Time

 Sat 9 Sept | 10am–4pm

 Selly Manor Museum, Maple Road, Bournville, B30 2AE

 Booking not required

 Selly Manor is fully accessible for wheelchair and pushchair users on the ground floors.
 There are steep stairs to the first and second floors of the manor.
-We have a touch screen facility with full details and virtual tour of the upstairs rooms for anyone unable to access them.
+We have a touch screen facility with full details and a virtual tour of the upstairs rooms for anyone unable to access them.
 View the ‘Visit Us’ section of our website for more details or call us on 0121 472 0199.